U.S. Department of Veterans Affairs Report –

 Department of Defense

-Issued by the Department of Defense, this state by state report is part of a larger VA report called the Office of Mental Health and Suicide Prevention (OMHSP) National Suicide Data Report.
+Issued by the Department of Defense, this state by state report is part of a larger VA report called “The Office of Mental Health and Suicide Prevention (OMHSP) National Suicide Data Report”.
 It was recently updated in June 2018.
 The biggest update was that the number of suicides a day was reduced from 22 to 20.6 suicides every day.
 Of those 16.8 were veterans and 3.8 were active-duty service members,

 About the Suicide Data Sheets by State Report

 In addition to shining a light on veteran suicide, the high numbers published in the report created a greater sense of urgency to attack the problem.

 Included in the VA’s Mental Health Suicide Prevention report:

 - Texas and Florida both lost 530 veterans to suicide – the most in the country